Life Insurance Made Easy

 Life insurance is at the core of our business.
 We believe that life insurance is a foundational part of a comprehensive financial plan and our aim is to help you understand the policies available to you, the companies that provide those policies, and the process and cost of obtaining a life insurance policy.
 We then help you obtain the best life insurance policy for your needs, from the life insurance company of your choice, at the best available price, as well as provide you ongoing service for your life insurance policy after your purchase.

 What is your most valuable asset?
 Many would mention a business while others a home.
 Some might present an investment portfolio.
 However, the majority of individuals fail to remember the single most valuable asset that makes all others possible: the ability to earn an income.
 But what happens when you can’t work due to a disabling illness or injury?
-Disability insurance and cash value life insurance can guarantee a set monthly benefit for a set amount of time, so that you can continue to provide for yourself, your family, or your employees while you are disabled.
+Disability insurance and life insurance can guarantee a set monthly benefit for a set amount of time, so that you can continue to provide for yourself, your family, or your employees while you are disabled.

 College Savings Plan

 You have the highest hopes for your children and all that they can accomplish in their lives.
 As such, you want to give them every opportunity to excel that you can, including access to the best education opportunities possible.
 However, when the time comes for them to pursue post-high school education, will they be able to afford to pay for that experience?
-With a college savings plan using cash value life insurance, your child can be protected from education debt and allowed to focus on what their education will give them instead of what it will cost them.
+With a college savings plan using life insurance, your child can be protected from education debt and allowed to focus on what their education will give them instead of what it will cost them.

 While obtaining life insurance and/or disability insurance are important in terms of planning for events that you don’t look forward to but could happen, your retirement is something you plan for that you do look forward to happening.
 In planning for your retirement income you should focus on three things: your monthly retirement income is enough, your retirement income will last as long as you live, and that you have as much tax-free income as possible to protect against future tax increases.
 Ideal retirement planning should typically include multiple products, including annuities and life insurance.